ku-sldg/plih/_simple/3-Failure.md

 1 + if x then 5 else true
 {% endhighlight %}

 The addition operation requires both arguments to be numbers.
-In this case, we can't say whether the `if` is or is not a number.
+In this case, we can't say whether the `if` is or is not a number until we know the value of `x`.
+This is key.
+It's one thing to predict the type of `x`, but the value requires evaluating `x`.
+Running the evaluator during type checking makes the two mutually recursive and is not wise.
+At least for the time being.

 What we need is for the type to be independent of the Boolean condition.
 If both `if` outcomes have the same type, then no matter then value of the conditional the expression has the same type.

-For `if`, `typeof` checks the type of its conditional to determine if it is Boolean and then checks to determine if the types of the true and false conditions are the same.
+Thus, `typeof` checks the type of its conditional to determine if it is Boolean and then checks to determine if the types of the true and false conditions are the same.
 If so, the type is returned.
-The `If` construction's type is checked as follows:
+If not, an error is returned.
+Putting all this together, the `If` expression's type is checked as follows:

 {% highlight haskell %}
 typeof (If c t e) = if (typeof c) == (Right TBool)